 It seems that the “Great Reshuffling” isn’t coming to an end, and the current inflation is only elevating its effects.
 In fact, according to research, 44% of workers are currently looking for new jobs, with 41% willing to change work for a 5% increase.
 Therefore, it is no surprise that companies are dealing with significant employee turnover.

 And even though workers quitting is typical for business, the current turnover rates show that the situation is somewhat alarming.
-Since fast-growing attrition rates can be costly, it is vital that companies understand why their employees leave, how to deal with that, and better yet, prevent it from happening.
+Since fast-growing attrition rates can be costly, it is vital that companies understand what work turnover is, why their employees leave, how to deal with that, and better yet, prevent it from happening.

 What is Employee Turnover?

 In the context of human resources, employee turnover refers to the total number of employees exiting a company within a given time frame by replacing an employee with a new one.
 It takes into account both voluntary turnover—when employees choose to leave—and involuntary turnover, which occurs when individuals are dismissed or laid off.

 Causes of turnover range from termination and retirement to death, interagency transfers, and resignations.

 A simple definition of employee turnover would be the loss of employees in an organization over a specified time, usually one year.